What is the Tipped Subminimum Wage?

 This website is being used to actively track company responses to our inquiries and update any policy changes that may be made regarding the subminimum wage for tipped workers in a timely manner.

-If you have any questions or suggestion please contact us at email@example.com
+If you have any questions or suggestion please contact us as firstname.lastname@example.org

 - Department of Justice, Wage and Hour Division, “Questions and Answers About the Minimum Wage,” Department of Justice (2020).